 You can get to Arments Pie & Mash by catching the train to London Waterloo.
 The restaurant is approximately 30 minutes’ walk away.

 M. Manze have three award-winning pie shops in Peckham, Sutton and Tower Bridge.
 Every pie is cooked in a stone oven for a truly authentic flavour and is baked on the same day as it’s made for guaranteed freshness.

 Keep your eyes peeled for famous faces, as the Tower Bridge shop in particular is known to be a bit of a celebrity hotspot.
 The likes of Rag ’n’ Bone Man, Rob Beckett and Rio Ferdinand have all enjoyed pie and mash here, so you never know who you might bump into!

-To get here, catch the train to Clapham Junction.
-It’s then 21 minutes on the Overground to the Peckham High Street shop.
+To get to the Peckham High Street shop, catch the train to Clapham Junction.
+It’s then 21 minutes on the Overground.

-The south west has so many delicious and established pie shops to take your pick from, and if you’re planning on taking a trip, then it’s best to book your journey in advance.
+The South West has so many delicious and established pie shops to take your pick from, and if you’re planning on taking a trip check out some of our other foodie recommendations such as best sandwich spots in London and British food gems of the South West.
 Discover our flexible range of ticket types to find the right one for your journey.
 Find cheap train tickets to your chosen pie shop by going off-peak, and those with a Railcard could save even more.